joelgoodman/jggweb/posts/2010-09-14-image-of-the-week.md

 slug: image-of-the-week
 date_published: 2010-09-14T19:34:36.000Z
 date_updated: 2014-05-28T15:48:35.000Z
+tags:
+  - Media
 ---

 Assignment:

-> *Control your political feelings (hard to do these days, but this class is NOT about politics, it's MEDIA STUDIES!), and tell us how you think these posters compare in terms of their impact on the public (feelings they evoke, memorability, ability to motivate, power to incite rage/euphoria, all other).*
+> Control your political feelings (hard to do these days, but this class is NOT about politics, it's MEDIA STUDIES!), and tell us how you think these posters compare in terms of their impact on the public (feelings they evoke, memorability, ability to motivate, power to incite rage/euphoria, all other).

 [![Shep Fairey vs. Joker Obama](http://res.cloudinary.com/joelgoodman/image/upload/v1401313716/iow_vfwkij.jpg)](http://res.cloudinary.com/joelgoodman/image/upload/v1401313716/iow_vfwkij.jpg)